MrKWatkins/Ast/doc/topics/API/MrKWatkins.Ast.Properties.GetOrThrow.md

 The value of the property.
 ## Remarks {id="remarks-mrkwatkins-ast-properties-getorthrow-1(system-string-0@)"}

 Properties are stored in a dictionary which might not have enough performance in some situations.
 Use this overload to get higher performance as the value will be taken from the field if it exists.
-Make sure to use [Set(String, T, T)](MrKWatkins.Ast.Properties.Set.md#mrkwatkins-ast-properties-set-1(system-string-0-0@)) to update the cached field.
+Make sure to use [Set&lt;T&gt;(String, T, T)](MrKWatkins.Ast.Properties.Set.md#mrkwatkins-ast-properties-set-1(system-string-0-0@)) to update the cached field.
 ## GetOrThrow&lt;T&gt;(string, T?) {id="mrkwatkins-ast-properties-getorthrow-1(system-string-system-nullable((-0))@)"}

 Gets the value of a single valued property with the specified key or throws an exception if the property does not exist.
 Uses a field to cache the value for better performance.